 Woody plants can be roughly divided into two groups: (a) the evergreens or conifers, and (b) deciduous or broadleaf trees.
 The broadleaf trees, like oak and maple, have deciduous leaves which are shed at the end of the growing season.
 These trees also typically produce flowers, though they may go unnoticed because they are often green and not very showy.
 In fact, a large percent are wind-pollinated in the spring.
 There are about 80 species common trees and shrubs that grow on the campus of St. John's University.
+When the settlers arrived in central Minnesota they found a landscape dominated by deciduous forest with scattered wetlands and lakes (see Presettlement Vegetation Map).
+The deciduous forest is the predominant vegetation type in this area and is well-represented on both the St. John's and St. Benedict's campuses.
+The purpose of today's lab is to learn to identify the common trees & shrubs in the deciduous forests on our campuses.
 This exercise will provide an opportunity to identify some of these plants.